 You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you: Love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous. – Jesus, in Matthew 5:43-45 TNIV.

-God is not like us – we want to curse our enemies and misbehavors; we want to withold the best for the blest – which is, of course, us.
-But like the eccentric, argumentative Psalms of our Holy Writ, a couple of contemporary Psalmists wrestle with the character of the prodigal God, and show us what might be a better image of the Divine.
+God is not like us — we want to curse our enemies; we want to withhold the best for the blest — who are, of course, us.
+But like the eccentric, argumentative Psalms of our Holy Writ, a couple contemporary Psalmists wrestle with the character of the prodigal God, showing us a better image of the Divine.

 God bless the man who stumbles

 God bless the man who yields to temptation

 Is what you’re in for